aconz2/aconz2.github.io/_posts/2024-07-03-Machine-Learning-Notes.md

 One thing to think about is when optimizing/finding, if we only ever compare the final register to our target, that might be overly restrictive.
 We could instead compare it to every register and use that as a signal we are on the right track.
 And if it is in the same register across all cases, then we should take that as a signal we can just return that register.
 So maybe there is a final register return selector that we use and instead of matching against the last register, we match against softmax(return) @ registers.

+For the learned operator network, perhaps we treat it as k1 tokens for the value and k2 tokens for the type and shape.
+If we fix at shape 3 arrays, then we might have k2=4 with `<type, shape2, shape1, shape0>` so that `1+1 -> <int8, 1, 1, 1>` and `[1, 2] + 1 -> <int8, 1, 1, 2>` or something like that.
+Not sure if that is just redundant with giving it k1 + k2 tokens for the type&value even if not explicitly separated like that.

 ### diffusion and score-based generative models

 From [this amazing video](https://www.youtube.com/watch?v=wMmqCMwuM2Q)